MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 # Markdown Cheatsheet

 Cheatsheet for content of `.md` or `.markdown` files.

+## Notes

 This is not meant to be complete but rather useful as a quick reference for the things I need look up occasionally, so it excludes some basics such as headers.

+Most of the content here is intended for Github Flavored Markdown (GFM) to be viewed on Github or an IDE which supports Markdown.
+Some the content is HTML which will render well in a markdown file on Github.

 Some content comes from [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 See also the the Wordpress [Markdown Quick Reference](https://en.support.wordpress.com/markdown-quick-reference/).